Should I buy ecologic food?

 The names of the plants are in Swedish, but the main thing with that graph is that there are some differences, but yet some trends.
 I took the average of the three, but also found a source for the biodiversity measure, Naturskyddsföreningen (Swedish Society for Nature Conservation).
 They recommend you buy ecological potatoes, tea, coffee, wine, raisins, almonds, strawberries and bananas, since the production of those use pesticides that are very damaging to insects, but also in some cases humans.
 So for those products I chose the largest measure.

 And that’s the result!
 I used to buy ecological bananas and wine.
 Now I also buy ecological potatoes, fruits and tea as well.
 (I eat a lot of potatoes and drink a lot of tea.)
 I check prices for strawberries and spinach – if the difference is small, I buy ecological.
 Sometimes the price difference is huge.
-That can be for many reasons, I’d guess that scale is the main.
+That can be for many reasons, I’d guess that scale economics is the main.
 But it could simply be that it uses more land, so sometimes it might be better to buy the cheaper, conventional.
-(Oops, “öl” means beer.
-I’m too lazy to edit the image.)
+(Btw, I’m too lazy to edit the image, but “öl” means beer.)

 A lot of plants are missing – the above is mostly what I buy myself.
+Looking at it now, I for example miss tomatoes and bell peppers.
 Especially animal products are missing.
-Because if you want to avoid land usage (and other factors), then you simply need to avoid animal products:
+But if you want to avoid land usage (and other factors), then you simply need to avoid animal products:

 (From Our World in Data)